hiddenSymmetries/simsopt/docs/source/example_dipole_arrays.rst

 In this tutorial it is shown how to perform stage-2 stellarator optimization where we jointly optimize a set of modular toroidal field (TF) coils and a typically larger set of dipole (window-pane) coils.
 The idea is primarily to reduce the complexity of the TF coils by using the dipole array.
+We also show how forces and torques can be included in the optimization.

 The approach employed here follows the work in two recent papers: `Reactor-scale stellarators with force and torque minimized dipole coils
 <https://arxiv.org/abs/2412.13937>`__ and `Optimization of passive superconductors for shaping stellarator magnetic fields